THUNDER-DANIEL/student-workbook/src/reflections/wk4/quiz4.md

 **4.** What is a callback / higher order function?
 <!-- enter you answer in the space below -->
 ```
+                A callback function is a function that is passed as an argument to another function, to be “called back” at a later time.
+A function that accepts other functions as arguments is called a higher-order function, which contains the logic for when the callback function gets executed.
 ```
 **5.** What is a `promise`?
 How do you capture an error from a `promise`?
 <!-- enter you answer in the space below -->
 ```
+        a Promise s a proxy for a value not
+        necessarily known when the promise is
+        created.
+Catching error with
+        try /catch

+        1- pending: initial state, neither
+         fulfilled nor rejected.

+        2- fulfilled: meaning that the
+        operation was completed successfully.

+        3- rejected: meaning that the
+        operation failed.
 ```
 **6.** Name three processes used to make requests over `HTTP`?
 <!-- enter you answer in the space below -->
 ```
+                POST Method
+                GET Method
+                HEAD MEthod
 ```
 **7.** What does the `API` acronym stand for?
 <!-- enter you answer in the space below -->